Jodie Taylor: International career

 Newly appointed England coach Mark Sampson included Taylor in a 30-player squad for the annual training camp in La Manga Club, which included a match against Norway on 17 January 2014.
 She withdrew from the squad due to club commitments and was replaced by Isobel Christiansen.

-In August 2014 Taylor made her debut in England's 4–0 friendly win over Sweden at Victoria Park in Hartlepool.
+In August 2014, Taylor made her debut in England's 4–0 friendly win over Sweden at Victoria Park in Hartlepool.
 She scored what would have been her first international goal in a friendly against the United States on 13 February 2015, only for it to be wrongly ruled out for offside.

-On 6 March 2015, at the 2015 Cyprus Cup, Taylor scored a hat trick for England in their 3–0 group win against Australia.
+On 6 March 2015, at the 2015 Cyprus Women's Cup, Taylor scored a hat trick for England in their 3–0 group win against Australia.
 The win gave them a place in the finals.
 On her tenth appearance for England, at the 2015 FIFA Women's World Cup, Taylor capitalised on a mistake by Lauren Sesselmann of host nation Canada to put England 1–0 up in their quarter-final game.
 England went on to win 2–1 to secure their first ever semi-final appearance.